omcdrucifer/Recommended-Games/README.md

 Currently I have the vertex/graph/bfs methods defined, with some examples to test the features.

 I decided to separate the portfolio projects rather than dump them all into one repo to make it easier to parse files.

+I now have a base line for all files except the print statements.
+Once I get a template for those I will flesh everything out.

+I will likely incorporate logging as I did in the previous project as well.